 J gamely tries to reassure me that I am not an alcoholic.
 Make no mistake about it: I am.
 But after years of trial and error, I have a system in place.
 During the week I drink relatively little.
 Several shots, ponderously sipped, to help me slip more smoothly into sleep.
 Most days it works.
 If I didn’t drink, it would take me hours to fall asleep and I would feel even more wretched the next day.
 At weekends, I drink far more but the ultimate aim remains to secure a good night’s sleep.
-Exhausted from writing all week, I crave immersion in the temporary oblivion of vodka.
-Drained from my hyper-consciousness, vodka is the most effective medicine to sterilize my misery, to distill it into pure, liquid form: warming, numbing, fortifying.
+Drained from writing all week, I crave immersion in the temporary oblivion of vodka.
+Exhausted from hyper-consciousness, vodka is the most effective medicine to sterilize my misery, to distil it into pure, liquid form: warming, numbing, fortifying.

 The same passions are regurgitated from mouth to mouth, generation to generation.
-This farce we call freedom, this mass production we call individuality.
+This farce we call freedom, the mass production we call individuality.
 Late one evening H sends me a few desperate electronic dots and dashes: “Wife, etc.” I appreciate the sparseness of the sentiment.
 We cast out verbs, dangle baited nouns.
 Angling for some fishy sliver of meaning.
 Hoping to reel in scaly revelation.
 We are called to water because it is the source of us, the weight-bearing form that momentarily relieves us of the gravity relentlessly bearing down on us.
 Liquidity in all its free-flowing forms is pure enticement.

 You will never catch me lying in a puddle of vomit or running down the street in my underwear or spontaneously getting married at a Las Vegas wedding chapel (on second thoughts, the latter sounds like something I would like to try).
 I do not indulge in excess for the sake of it, but drink with a sense of philosophical seriousness and in the spirit of religious devotion.
 Even at my drunkest, where language has seemingly dissolved into noise, and I am at danger of being swept out to sea as I wade around the shallows, frothy roaring waves crashing all around me, there is still a kernel of epistemological sense in the base of my skull.
 In other words, I know painfully well what I do.